Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Solving for w

-We want to find the parameters ($w$, and $b$ implicilty) that minimize the SSE.
-In other words, what values of $w$, $b$ will make it so that the aforementioned equation evaluates to the smallest number possible?.
-This notates as $argmin$.
+We want to find the parameters ($w$, and $b$ implicitly) that minimize the SSE.
+In other words, what values of $w$, $b$ will make it so that the SSE equation evaluates to the smallest number possible.
+This notates as $\arg\min$.

 To solve for the left hand side of this equation, you would take the derivative of the equation $\sum_{i} (y_i - x_i^Tw)^2$ with respect to $w$, set it equal to zero, and solve for the $w$ term.
 Once you write $w$ in terms of $x$ and $y$, it is the solution to the optimization problem we defined above.
 Just to clarify: the value we are solving for is the vector of weights or coefficients that minimize the SSE in the Least Squares (LS) formulation of linear regression (which is what we are doing).